Living With a Chapter 13 Case, Part 2

 Many Chapter 13 trustees have a process in place to streamline such requests, but you cannot expect to pick out a car, ask for financing and be approved on the spot.
 It can take days or even weeks if you are required to file a motion and go before the judge with your request.

 This rule even applies if you are required to hold a company credit card in your own name name.
-See more on this along with some suggestions for alternatives, see Corporate Credit Cards in Personal Bankruptcies.
+See more on this along with some suggestions for alternatives, with Corporate Credit Cards in Personal Bankruptcies.

 You Will Likely Pay Higher Attorney’s Fees

-A Chapter 13 case is more time consuming and more complicated for the bankruptcy attorney.
+A Chapter 13 case is typically more time-consuming and more complicated for the bankruptcy attorney.
 Therefore, the fees your attorney will charge will be higher than for a Chapter 7 case.
 Even if you have to pay more in attorney's fees for a Chapter 13, you may not have to pay it all before the case is filed.
 In a Chapter 7 case, almost every attorney will require that you pay the entire fee up front.
 In a Chapter 13, however, you can usually pay at least some of your Chapter 13 fee as a part of your plan payment.

 You can find some suggestions that might help you better afford the costs of filing a Chapter 13 case at Too Broke to File Bankruptcy?
 Part 2.